InRule/DMNModeler/doc/DMNModels.md

 If another model with the same name already exists in the rule application, irAuthor will automatically add a prefix counter at the end of the imported DMN Model name, or increment the number at the end of the name, if it ends with a digit.
 For example, if the rule application has a DMN Model named DMNModel1 and the model to be imported has the same name DMNModel1, after the import irAuthor will automatically increment the prefix counter and assign the name DMNModel2 to the newly imported object.

-A successfull import will add a new item in the DMN Models navigation pane and will update the canvas to display the imported model.
+A successful import will add a new item in the DMN Models navigation pane and will update the canvas to display the imported model.

 _**Note:**  There is no report available for the import process results.
 In case some elements were not imported due to inconsistency or lack of support in our extension, those elements will not exist in the model, therefore will be lost._

 To export a DMN Model, select the desired model from the models list and click on the "Export" menu found on the Home ribbon tab, group "DMN".
-Then, from the menu options availble, click on the "Selected Decision Model to .dmn file" option.
+Then, from the menu options available, click on the "Selected Decision Model to .dmn file" option.

 ![InRule Export DMN Model](../images/InRuleDMN_Export_Model.PNG)